The Secret of My Success (1987 film): Critical response

 The film received a mixed response from critics.

 Roger Ebert in the Chicago Sun-Times wrote, "The Secret of My Success seems trapped in some kind of time warp, as if the screenplay had been in a drawer since the 1950s and nobody bothered to update it."
 He concluded "Fox provides a fairly desperate center for the film.
 It could not have been much fun for him to follow the movie's arbitrary shifts of mood, from sitcom to slapstick, from sex farce to boardroom brawls."
 Ebert's colleague Gene Siskel called the film "staggeringly bad" and devoid of both laughs and excitement.
 He further said it had "no moral values," criticizing Fox's character as climbing the corporate ladder while offering no insight or commentary on the business world or his company's ethics.

 However, Vincent Canby, writing in The New York Times, felt it was "close to inspired when the ambitious Brantley finds himself leading two lives", although he noted that "Hanging over The Secret of My Success is the long shadow of Frank Loesser's classic musical How to Succeed in Business Without Really Trying."

+Metacritic, which uses a weighted average, assigned the a score of 36 out of 100, based on 16 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Box office

 The film opened on April 10, 1987, and debuted at number one at the box office, taking $7.8 million in its opening weekend.
 It stayed at No. 1 for five weeks, and was in the top ten films for two months.

-The film grossed $66.995 million in the US, becoming the 7th highest-grossing film in the United States for the year 1987, and outgrossing arguably better known films such as RoboCop, Predator.
+The film grossed $66.995 million in the US, becoming the 7th highest-grossing film in the United States for the year 1987, and outgrossing films such as RoboCop and Predator.
 The film went on to gross an additional $44 million worldwide, giving it a total of $111 million.
 Additionally, the film made $29.856 million through video rentals.